Lawliar/CO3/README.md

 ## Directory:
 ```
-- USBtest: helper script to send and receive messages through the serial port for debugging purpose.
 - deps: projects that CO3 is dependent upon (except symcc).
 - firmware: source code for the firmware images used in the paper.
 - fuzzer: fuzzing and CO3 coordinator script borrowed from SymCC.
 - pass: the LLVM instrumentation pass.
 - sym_backend: the symbolic constraint builder and solver that are based on CO3's protocol.
 - sym_runtime: the runtime for workstation applications (to interact with the sym_backend).
-- test: visualization code for the SVFG.
+- utils: helper scripts to visualize the SVFG, communicate with the MCU.
 ```
 ## before you start:
 1. many components rely on cmake, if you see `cmake build`, it means: